 * Offshore winds all day Monday?
 Check out Dean’s Surf Forecast for the details.

-* You can buy and sell surfboards all day long inside The Surf Station’s Florida Surfing Community Messageboard.
+* You can buy and sell surfboards in the Buy and Sell section of the Surf Station’s Community Messageboard.

 When going under a wave while duck diving, shift your weight quickly and smoothly from the nose to the tail of the board at the exact time the wave is passing over you.
 Once you learn this timing, the passing wave pressure and your weight shift, will allow you to pop up on the other side of the wave further out to sea and into the line up faster than ever.